Multi-File Comparison

 Persistence

-Section titled “Persistence”NovyWave automatically saves your multi-file setup — both loaded files, all selected signals, and your view settings.
-Reopen NovyWave later to continue your analysis.
+Section titled “Persistence”NovyWave automatically saves your multi-file setup — loaded files, selected signals, and view settings persist across sessions.